 Having a good antivirus-software is number one, always.
 But it doesn’t have to cost money.
-If you are running windows 8 or 10, you already have a good antivirus.
+If you are running Windows 8 or 10, you already have a good antivirus.
 Windows Defender is a perfect antivirus-program and you can rely on it to always protect you.
 If you are running Mac, you are safe as well from the start.
-Apple actually does a lot to make sure your machine is safe.
+Apple does a lot to make sure your machine is safe.

 Next, having the UAC enabled is a must.
 UAC stands for User Account Control.
 You might have seen it before, it’s this annoying window that pops up when you try to install something.
-This is actually a great thing because this means that everything that is being installed on the computer will have to be approved first.
+This is a great thing because this means that everything that is being installed on the computer will have to be approved first.
 So, if you don’t have this enabled, something could be installed without you knowing.
 To make sure you have UAC enabled, you can follow these steps (Windows 10):

 - Open the start menu and search for UAC